david-istvan/ethereum-cloning-tse-replication-package/README.md

 2. Create a new folder `/output` to store the result of clone analysis.
 3. Execute the analysis by issuing the following command: `docker run --platform linux/x86_64 -v output:/nicad6/01_data -v systems:/nicad6/systems faizank/nicad6`.
 This will generate the output artefacts inside the `output` folder.
 4. Move the contents of the `/output` folder to `/01_data` and use the python scripts discussed above for the rest of the replication.

+Should you prefer to build the image from scratch, please, refer to the repository of the [NiCad extension](https://github.com/eff-kay/nicad6) developed for this study.

 ### Further experimentation with the tool